LeagueAkari/LeagueAkari-Config/announcement/en.md

 Like this project?
 Go to [GitHub](https://github.com/LeagueAkari/LeagueAkari) and give us a free ⭐ to support our ongoing development!

-#### Future Statement on Closed Source or Delayed Open Source
+#### Delayed Open Source Notice

-League Akari has always adhered to the spirit of open source and sharing, striving to provide high-quality tools for League of Legends players.
-However, we have recently discovered unauthorized repackaging and commercial distribution of our software in the market.
-Some individuals or organizations have even modified our code and redistributed it as paid services.
-Such actions severely undermine the legitimate rights and interests of both our team and users.
+The League Akari project has always upheld the spirit of open source and sharing, striving to provide high-quality tools for League of Legends players.
+However, we have recently discovered unauthorized repackaging and sales in the market.
+Some individuals or organizations have even modified our work and distributed it for a fee.
+Such actions seriously undermine the legitimate rights and interests of both our team and the wider user community.

-In response, the League Akari team is actively exploring various strategies, including closed source releases or delayed open-sourcing, to better protect our intellectual property and community interests.
-Further details will be announced in due course.
-Thank you for your understanding and support.
+From now on, the League Akari project’s source code will only be released up to a few versions behind the latest.
+The most recent versions will no longer be made public immediately, and only selected updates will be released after a period of time.

+Thank you for your understanding and continued support!

 <style>
   .flow-gradient-text-9e2b3c0b {